 - Overcome Trauma: Many people have cured their years of trauma by petting an emotional support animal.
 Childhood Traumas due to sudden incidents or years of abuse are most challenging to overcome, but an ESA can help you with this too.

 - Other mental disorders: Along with Anxiety, stress, trauma, and depression, an emotional support animal can also alleviate symptoms of mental health disorders like Phobias, Panic attacks, Eating disorders, etc.

 What is the difference between an Emotional Support Animal and a Service Animal?

 Emotional Support Animals and Service animals indeed have some similarities, but their roles are both different at the core.
-We have already described emotional support animals.

 Talking about Service animals, these are the animals specially trained to assist their disabled owner in performing daily activities.
 Here, the disabilities could be physical, intellectual, sensory, psychiatric, or mental.
 Now the assistance in daily activities could be;